thomsontochi/payurus-fintech-app/README.md

 ## Trademark Notice

-Payurus™ is a product by **Austin Opia**.
+Payurus™ is a product by **Austin Opia **.
 All Payurus branding, visual assets, and copywriting are © 2026 Austin Opia.
 Unauthorized use or reproduction is prohibited.
-# payurus-fintech-app
+# payurus-fintech-app by developia